Bionic Commando

 - 25 % negative mentions

 The game's atmosphere is generally praised for its intriguing plot and well-designed locations, contributing to an engaging experience.
-However, some players feel that certain elements, like stiff controls, detract from the overall ambiance, leading to mixed feelings about the game's atmospheric impact.
+However, some players feel that issues like stiff character controls detract from the overall atmosphere, leading to mixed feelings about its effectiveness.
+Overall, while the atmosphere has its highlights, it may not consistently resonate with all players.

 “The game is very interesting in terms of the plot, as well as the atmosphere and design of the locations.”